-- Scheduled bonds expose certain CMO classes to less prepayment risk. - However, this can occur only if the redirection in the prepayment risk is absorbed as much as possible by other classes known as the support bonds. - Support bonds are a necessary by-product of the creation of scheduled tranches. - Pro rata bonds provide another means of layering. - Principal cash flows to these bonds are divided proportionally, but the bonds can have different interest payment rules.
+- Scheduled bonds expose certain CMO classes to less prepayment risk. - However, this can occur only if the redirection in the prepayment risk is absorbed as much as possible by other classes known as the support bonds. - Pro rata bonds provide another means of layering. - Principal cash flows to these bonds are divided proportionally, but the bonds can have different interest payment rules.